SAP-samples/teched2023-IN268/exercises/ex0/README.md

 In this exercise, you will learn how to migrate your existing integration scenarios to SAP Integration Suite with the Migration Assessment capability of SAP Integration Suite.
 This offering helps you estimate the technical efforts involved in the migration process and evaluates how various integration scenarios might be migrated.

-## Login to Integration Suite tenant
+## Login to SAP Integration Suite tenant

 After completing these steps you will be able to see the SAP Integration Suite landing page and view the Migration Assessment and Cloud Integration capabilities offered as part of the SAP Integration Suite